keeeeta/Mobile-Application-Development-Lab/README.md

 # Mobile-Application-Development-Lab
 ## Exercise 1
 Develop an android application using GUI controls for creating personal information page using the below specifications.
-Apply formatting using different styles of Font and Colors.
+Apply formatting using different styles of Font and Colors.<br/>
 Specifications:
 1. Name in text
 2. DOB in date picker